Witness Post: McDonogh School

 “Doc” Lamborn, the Juggler

 If Col. William Allan was the Architect who held the school together with his “balanced tension,” then Maj.
-Louis E. Lamborn was the juggler, who tipped the balance, suspended many things in the air at once, and rebalanced the school on a course far better prepared for the changing times.
+Louis E. Lamborn was the Juggler, who tipped the balance, suspended many things in the air at once, and rebalanced the school on a course far better prepared for the changing times.
 Some say that Lamborn was a small time P.T.
 Barnum, full of flair and excitement.
 Some say that he was a Teddy Roosevelt, who rode in with the Rough Riders on horseback.
 Still others say that he was a May pole: everyone grabbed a streamer and prepared to dance to the music.
 He was not a man of medicine, but a doctor of young men’s pride and confidence.
-Whatever he was, Doc.
+Whatever he was, Louis “Doc.”
 Lamborn was a different leader than the school had ever seen.
 The Trustees may not have been on the best terms with Lamborn at the beginning, but the faculty, students and alumni were ready to dance.

 Above everything else Doc.
 Lamborn was a paradox: he was a Quaker, who believed in non-violence, yet he earned his way from a private to a major in the US Cavalry.
 He was stern and aloof, yet his stories were endearing and warm.
 He was aged, yet his disposition was youthful.
-Interestingly, Lamborn was able to encourage and foster individuality in a school that had historically commanded uniformity.
+Interestingly, Lamborn was able to encourage and foster individuality in a school that had historically commanded precision and uniformity.

 Under Col. Allan the McDonogh faculty members were the officers and the students were the foot soldiers, i.e. the teachers were the Southern Gentlemen and the students were the foundation boys.
 Things were different under Maj.
 Lamborn, as the shift was made to even out the disparate levels between students and teachers.
-More than ever the faculty was involved on an intimate level with the boys: teachers assumed coaching responsibilities; they supervised morning chores; they became house parents in the dormitories; they counselled the students; and the sat at student tables for meals.
+More than ever the faculty was involved on an intimate level with the boys: teachers assumed coaching responsibilities; they supervised morning chores; they became house parents in the dormitories; they counselled the students; and they sat at student tables for meals.
 All of these were firsts for the faculty.

 “Gone forever were the days when the faculty ate from a special menu and were served on a raised, segregated dais.
 Vivid within memory of the boys were the trays of strawberry shortcake and whipped cream being carried the length of the dining hall to the faculty tables, while the students were left to contemplate their plain pudding…”